birb-linux/BirbOS/README.md

 ## Known issues
 ### GTK+
-Installing GTK+ for the first time will can fail due to some missing .gir files.
+Installing GTK+ for the first time might fail due to some missing .gir files.
 You can get around this issue by reinstalling the following packages before installing GTK+
 - harfbuzz
 - gdk-pixbuf